Bild

+Like the rest of the Axel Springer properties, Bild follows an editorial line in favor of liberal democracy, Israel, NATO and capitalism.

 History

 Bild was founded by Axel Springer (1912–1985) in 1952.
 It mostly consisted of pictures (hence the name Bild, German for picture).
 Bild soon became the best-selling tabloid, by a wide margin, not only in Germany, but in all of Europe, though essentially to German readers.
 Through most of its history, Bild was based in Hamburg.
 The paper moved its headquarters to Berlin in March 2008, stating that it was an essential base of operations for a national newspaper.
 It is printed nationwide with 32 localized editions.
 Special editions are printed in some favoured German holiday destinations abroad such as Spain, Italy, Turkey and Greece.

 Bild sold more than five million copies every day in the 1980s.
 In 1993 the paper had a circulation of slightly more than four million copies, making it the most read newspaper in the country.
 In the period of 1995–96 its circulation was 4,300,000 copies.
-In 2001 Bild was the most read newspaper in Europe and also, in Germany with a circulation of 4,396,000 copies.
+In 2001 Bild was the most read newspaper in Europe, and also in Germany, with a circulation of 4,396,000 copies.

 Although it is still Germany's biggest paper, the circulation of Bild, along with many other papers, has been on the decline in recent years.
 By the end of 2005, the figure dropped to 3.8 million copies.
-Its 2010 circulation was 3,548,000, making the paper the fifth in the list of the world's biggest selling newspapers.
+Its daily circulation in 2010 was 3,548,000, making the paper the fifth in the list of the world's biggest selling newspapers.

 Bild is published in tabloid format.
-In the paper's beginnings, Springer was influenced by the model of the British tabloid Daily Mirror, although Bild's paper size is larger, this is reflected in its mix of celebrity gossip, crime stories and political analysis.
+In the paper's beginnings, Springer was influenced by the model of the British tabloid Daily Mirror; although Bild's paper size is larger, this is reflected in its mix of celebrity gossip, crime stories and political analysis.
 However, its articles are often considerably shorter compared to those in British tabloids, and the whole paper is thinner as well.

 In June 2012, Bild celebrated its 60th anniversary by giving away free newspapers to almost all of Germany's 41 million households.
 Bild said Guinness World Records in Germany has certified the print run as "the largest circulation for the free special edition of a newspaper".
 In 2018 on average 2.2 million copies of the paper were printed across Germany and 416,567 readers took advantage of the paid digital offer Bild plus.
 In terms of subscribers, it is the largest in Europe and the fifth largest worldwide.

 In 2019 Bild started a weekly politic newspaper, named Bild Politik, which ceased publications after a few months.
+In 2024 it formalized an alliance with pro-Likud Israeli newspaper Israel Hayom.